Will you pass the red face test? - Naming and shaming of late payers has now arrived

 Online reporting portal

 Details of the Government’s online portal where the reports will need to be published have not yet been provided.
-It is expected that access will be given to the platform in April.
+It is expected that access will be given to the platform in the near future.

 5. How often and when do we need to report?